Pietro-Rota/Implied-Probability-Density-Functions/README.md

 - Quantify tail risk and shifts in investor sentiment around macroeconomic and geopolitical events.

-- Provide forecasting tools for realized volatility, tail events, and risk premia.
+- Analyze the informational content of RND moments for forecasting returns, volatility, and jump risk, also to see if there is the possibility of identifying abnormal behaviour in option markets in the vicininty of major events.

 ## Core Contributions